 | Markets | Around 38 forex pairs, plus index and commodity CFDs |

-| FSCS cover | Up to £85,000 per eligible person |
+| FSCS cover | Up to £85,000 per eligible person.
+Eligibility is narrower for professional clients than for retail ones |

-| Financial Ombudsman Service | Yes, complaints eligible |
+| Financial Ombudsman Service | Retail clients are eligible complainants; most professional clients are not |

 | Demo account | Yes, free |